rayyansys/pyworker/README.md

 `report_raw` function instead of `report`.

 In all cases, two additional attributes are reported:

 1. `error`: a Boolean indicating whether the job has failed or not
 1. `jobFailure`: a Boolean indicating whether the job has permanently failed or not

 The `error` attribute is reported as is, i.e. without prefix or camel case conversion.

+Additionally, the end user id is reported if the custom attributes contain the id in any of the below formats:

+1. `user_id` (with and without prefix)
+1. `userId` (with and without prefix)

+This is useful in identifying impacted users count in case of job errors.

 ## Limitations